Our Blog

 April 22, 2022

-As reported in JAMA Otolaryngology-Head & Neck Surgery, Dr. Jeong-Whun Kim of Seoul National University College of Medicine and colleagues conducted a cross-sectional study among patients (mean age, 48; about 84%, men) who visited the university’s hospital sleep center for snoring or sleep apnea from 2015 to 2019.
+As reported in JAMA Otolaryngology-Head & Neck Surgery.
+Dr. Jeong-Whun Kim of Seoul National University College of Medicine and colleagues conducted a cross-sectional study among patients (mean age, 48; about 84%, men).
+These patients visited the university’s hospital sleep center for snoring or sleep apnea from 2015 to 2019.

 Audio recordings during sleep were performed using a smartphone during routine, full-night, in-laboratory polysomnography.

-The team used an algorithm to create three different threshold criteria according to an apnea hypopnea index (AHI) threshold of 5, 15, or 30 events per hour.
+The team used an algorithm to create three different threshold criteria based on an apnea hypopnea index (AHI) threshold of 5, 15, or 30 events per hour.
+This finding further supports the possibility that Smartphone Recorded Sleep Breathing Sounds May Help Predict Obstructive Sleep Apnea using these metrics.

 Data were split into training (60.5%) and test (39.5%) sets.